mongodb/specifications/source/server-selection/server-selection.rst

 2017-11-12: Specify read preferences for OP_MSG with direct connection, and delete obsolete comment direct connections to secondaries getting "not master" errors by design.

+2018-01-22: Clarify that $query wrapping is only for OP_QUERY

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
    so it does no additional wire version checks related to maxStalenessSeconds.